Air Fryer Recipe

 Method

-- Wash and scrub the potatoes thoroughly and cut each in half.
+- Wash and scrub the potatoes well, then cut each one in half.

-- In a large bowl, combine olive oil, lemon juice, minced garlic, oregano, thyme, salt, and pepper.
-Toss the potatoes in this mixture until well coated.
+- In a large bowl, mix together the olive oil, lemon juice, minced garlic, oregano, thyme, salt, and pepper.
+Add the potatoes and toss until they are evenly coated.

 - Preheat the air fryer to 200°C (390°F) for about 5 minutes.

-- Place the marinated potatoes in the air fryer basket in a single layer.
+- Arrange the marinated potatoes in the air fryer basket in a single layer.
 Cook for 20-25 minutes, shaking the basket halfway through.

-- Check for doneness by piercing a potato with a fork.
+- Check they are done by piercing a potato with a fork.
 Cook for an additional 5 minutes if needed.

-- Remove from the air fryer, garnish with fresh parsley, and serve hot.
+- Remove from the air fryer, scatter over the fresh parsley, and serve hot.

 Why this works in an air fryer